18 Must-Have Negotiation Skills For Procurement Professionals

 Why Create an RFP?

-If it’s just a simple procurement, why ask for a number of bidders, right?
-That’s because, for simple procurement processes, there is sometimes no need for requests for procurement.
-But if the procurement is a big project in itself and it may need a number of bidders for the job to function, then you are going to need RFPs to evaluate and bid who gets to do the project.
+If it’s just a simple procurement, why ask for several bidders, right?
+That’s because in simple procurement processes, there is no need for procurement requests.
+But if the procurement is a big project and it may need several bidders for the job to function, then you need RFPs to evaluate and bid on who gets to do the project.

 Without RFPs, there will be bias as to who gets the project.
 Friends and/or close associates with the procurement manager or admin will be awarded the contract for the proposal without looking at the other bidders.
 Most of the time, this system fails because the one who gets the contract is not able to finish the project.
 If they do, the results are often poor.